alishersuyunov/opendatauzb/README.md

 - Version 0.1.1 offers several new functions to download Uzbek Stock Market data along with a vignette documentation
 - First release 0.1.0 provides a set of functions to access datasets on [the Official Open Data Portal of Uzbekistan](data.gov.uz)

-The package is provided under the GPL-3 license.

 In the latest version (0.1.1), several new functions have been added to collect Uzbek Stock Market data.

 `getTicker()`: obtains stock market prices over the given period